This is not a drill: Dyson airwrap is in stock right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Where is Dyson’s airwrap and new multi-styler in stock in the UK?
+Where is Dyson’s airwrap complete and new multi-styler in stock in the UK?

 We’ve already reviewed both the OG and the new hair tool